 In contrast to traditional students — those who enroll in postsecondary immediately after high school — nontraditional students often have major work, family, and financial responsibilities that contend with their studies.
 Figuring out how to pay for all of life’s responsibilities along with their higher education can be tough to figure out.

 What is FAFSA® and why should mature students apply?

-The FAFSA® is an application used by most two- and four-year colleges, universities, trade and career schools in the United States for awarding federal, state, and school-funded student aid.
+The FAFSA® is an application used by most two- and four-year colleges, universities, and trade and career schools in the United States for awarding federal, state, and school-funded student aid.

-Each year, students can submit a FAFSA® to access grants, scholarships, work-study programs and student loans that can help them pay for their education.
+Each year, students can submit a FAFSA® to access grants, scholarships, work-study programs, and student loans that can help them pay for their education.

 Are Nontraditional Students Eligible?